thepok/Pillars-of-Financial-Wisdom/README.md

 * Mainly invest in stable democraticies, they are more consistend
 * savings for a rainy day, help weather the lows with a sane mind
 * Doesn't pay too be a early adaptor.
 Product (like an ETF) with long good history, is better than new product with excelent but short History(just out of luck).

-https://corporate.nordea.com/article/67765/global-how-to-position-for-a-clearly-weaker-credit-impulse
+* Maiking more money is better than saving money. https://corporate.nordea.com/article/67765/global-how-to-position-for-a-clearly-weaker-credit-impulse

 ![Alt text](FTO2KyqXwAEDXWf[1]?raw=true "Credit Impulse")